PoliCon: Evaluating LLMs on Achieving Diverse Political Consensus Objectives¶

 Rating¶

-- Experimental Thoroughness: ⭐⭐⭐⭐ 6 models + multiple settings + human validation
+Experimental Thoroughness: ⭐⭐⭐⭐ 6 models + multiple settings + human validation.

-- Writing Quality: ⭐⭐⭐⭐ Clear structure
+Writing Quality: ⭐⭐⭐⭐ Clear structure.

-- Value: ⭐⭐⭐⭐ Significant implications for AI governance
+Value: ⭐⭐⭐⭐ Insightful for AI governance.